techzzt/Basal-ganglia-neuron-models/README.md

 [3] Ortone, Andrea, et al. "Dopamine depletion leads to pathological synchronization of distinct basal ganglia loops in the beta band."
 PLoS computational biology 19.4 (2023): e1010645.

 [4] Thibeault, Corey M., and Narayan Srinivasa.
 "Using a hybrid neuron in physiologically inspired models of the basal ganglia."
 Frontiers in computational neuroscience 7 (2013): 88.

----

-McGregor, Matthew M., and Alexandra B. Nelson.
-"Circuit mechanisms of Parkinson’s disease."
-Neuron 101.6 (2019): 1042-1056.

-Foster, Nicholas N., et al. "The mouse cortico–basal ganglia–thalamic network."
-Nature 598.7879 (2021): 188-194.

-Giordano, Nadia, et al. "Fast-spiking interneurons of the premotor cortex contribute to initiation and execution of spontaneous actions."
-Journal of Neuroscience 43.23 (2023): 4234-4250.

-Chakravarty, Kingshuk, et al. "Transient response of basal ganglia network in healthy and low-dopamine state." eneuro 9.2 (2022).

-Hjorth, JJ Johannes, et al. "The microcircuits of striatum in silico."
-Proceedings of the National Academy of Sciences 117.17 (2020): 9554-9565.

-Fieblinger, Tim.
-"Striatal control of movement: a role for new neuronal (Sub-) populations?."
-Frontiers in human neuroscience 15 (2021): 697284.

-Dong, Jie, et al. "Connectivity and functionality of the globus pallidus externa under normal conditions and Parkinson's disease."
-Frontiers in neural circuits 15 (2021): 645287.

-The role of neurotransmitter systems in mediating deep brain stimulation effects in Parkinson’s disease

-Humphries, Mark D., et al. "Capturing dopaminergic modulation and bimodal membrane behaviour of striatal medium spiny neurons in accurate, reduced models."
-Frontiers in computational neuroscience 3 (2009): 849.